-The exact style of your wedding attire depends on the time of the day and where it is held.
+Your wedding attire’s exact style depends on the time of the day and where it is held.
 Even with a semi-formal dress code, daytime weddings are very different from evening weddings.

 A spring or summer wedding is likely to be outside and in the daytime.
 Your suit or blazer can be light tones and light-weight fabric.
 You might look uncomfortable in heavy colors or material.

 Add a colorful accessory to play up the lightness, such as a bright tie or pocket square.
 Your suit should be simple.
 Only play up one accessory.

 If the event is in the evening, choose a dark wedding suit and a light shirt.
 You will look best with more elegant accessories, such as cufflinks.
 Keep your style understated.

 You are not the center of attention at a wedding if you are not the groom.
 It is a time where you want to do your best to blend in.

-On the other hand, you never want to arrive for a wedding underdressed.
+On the other hand, you never want to arrive at a wedding underdressed.
 If you have any doubts about what to wear, err on the more formal side.
 You’ll be glad you did.